-Views on the south end of the site are partially obstructed by tall vegetation and there is a step in grade, where the site southern portion of the site sits lower than the unnamed frontage road.
+Views on the south end of the site are partially obstructed by tall vegetation and there is a step in grade, where the southern portion of the site sits lower than the unnamed frontage road.
 Views on the north end of the site are also partially obstructed, with several coniferous trees.
-The majority of open space and blue water views are situated in the center portion of the site and these coastal views are accessible from many public rights of way.
-This site has many good quality, partially obscured blue water views.
-However, the best views to the ocean are located through the middle of the site and these views can best be protected by siting the building on the north side of the site (Photo Set C), adjacent to the Fort Bragg Outlet Mall retail business.
-As proposed, the project would minimize view blocking development by locating the parking and access in the middle of the site (Photo Set B).
+The majority of open space and blue water views are situated in the center portion of the site, however, site lines cross vacant residential parcels on Todd Point, which are likely to be developed.
+Siting the proposed development to the north (Photo Set C), adjacent to the Fort Bragg Outlet retail business and locating the parking in the middle of the site (Photo Set B) would have the least environmental impact on visual resources.

-Siting the structure to the north would include the removal of six mature coniferous trees: four Monterey pine and two Bishop pine.
+However, siting the structure to the north would also include the removal of six mature coniferous trees: four Monterey pine and two Bishop pine.
 California Department of Fish and Wildlife (CDFW) were consulted about the removal of these six identified trees and CDFW determined the subject trees did not warrant protection as a biological resource.
 However, several polices within the Coastal General Plan, specifically, Policy CD-1.11, OS-5.1 and OS-5.2 require that existing native trees and vegetation should be preserved and protected, as feasible.
 In order for the project to remove trees and have a less than significant impact on the visual character of the area, mitigation measures AESTH-3 and AESTH-4 are included:

-ASETH-3: A detailed Landscaping Plan shall be submitted, in accordance with CLUDC Chapter 17.34.
+ASETH-3: Prior to issuance of Building Permit, a detailed Landscaping Plan shall be submitted, in accordance with CLUDC Chapter 17.34.
 The plan shall utilize attractive native and drought tolerant plants and shall depict the location of six native trees to be planted to replace the six conifers removed as part of the project.
 Tree placement should take scenic areas into consideration and should not block views.
-Tress should be located to help screen views of the development from the public right of way.
-In order to support the acclimation and establishment of the newly planted trees, trees shall be a minimum 20-gallon in size.

-ASETH-4: A Tree Mitigation Monitoring Plan shall be submitted along with the Final Landscaping Plan demonstrating a 5-year plan to care for trees while roots are establishing.
-If tree(s) perish during this monitoring period, new tree(s) will be planted as replacement and with a new 5-year monitoring plan timeline.
+ASETH-4: A Tree Mitigation Monitoring Plan shall be submitted along with the Final Landscaping Plan demonstrating a 10-year plan to: 1) prevent net loss of canopy; 2) maintain aesthetics associated with existing trees; 3) maintain habitat value.
+If tree(s) perish during this monitoring period, new tree(s) will be planted as replacement and with a new 10-year monitoring plan timeline.